NanoComp/meep/doc/docs/Scheme_Tutorials/Material_Dispersion.md

 grep flux1: flux.out |cut -d , -f2- > flux.dat
 ```

-A plot of the reflectance spectrum for the two approaches is generated using the Octave/Matlab script below.
+A plot of the reflectance spectrum based on the simulated data and the analytic Fresnel equations is generated using the Octave/Matlab script below.
 The plot is shown in the accompanying figure.
 There is agreement between the simulated and analytic results.
 Note that the reflectance spectra is plotted as a function of wavelength, not frequency from which the Meep data is obtained.
 Thus, the data points are not equally spaced: the spacing is smaller at low wavelengths (high frequencies) than at high wavelengths (low frequencies).

 ```matlab
 f0 = dlmread("flux0.dat",",");